 Penny Sanchez with her glasses, studious personality, and an utterly adorable voice courtesy of Hyden Walch.
 Helps that she is only ten years old, making her even more adorkable.

-Rudy Tabootie is pretty adorkable He's a little shy and awkward, an absolute sweetheart, and acts just a little dorky around his crushes (such as Penny and Trina from "The Crush").
+Rudy Tabootie is also pretty adorkable.
+He's a little shy and awkward, an absolute sweetheart, and acts dorky around his crushes (such as Penny and Trina from "The Crush").
 The fact that he has buckteeth and big ears just add to his dorky cuteness.

 Lola from Charlie and Lola.
 She's eccentric, clumsy, and at times rather annoying - but you just gotta love her.

 Jérémie from Code Lyoko.
 He's got a 99.87 grade average and ungodly computer programming skills, and has worked tirelessly for two years to give Aelita a normal, stable life.
 So that makes him a colossal nerd, an angel of a love interest, and just downright adorable physically.

 In his comfort zone as The Leader of Sector V, Numbuh One is a calm, collected badass.
 Outside of his comfort zone—i.e. during father-son bonding, or in romantic situations—he is a total nerd.